applicaster/developer.applicaster.com/book/plugins/android/single-bundle.md

 ### PLUGINS PREPERATIONS

 #### Add "Single Bundle Plugin" to project configuration
-Add  `"single bundle plugin"`  and select versions of `react-native`, `react` and `react-native-zapp-bridge` *(Applicaster standard bridge for communicating react native with Applicaster SDK)* you want to use.
+Add  `"single bundle plugin"`  and from available list of versions of `react-native`, `react` and `react-native-zapp-bridge` *(Applicaster standard bridge for communicating react native with Applicaster SDK)* please select the one which is supported by your plugins.
 Save plugin configuration and rebuild.
 Please note rebuild is necesery every time you change versions or adding/removing other react native plugins.

 ![Single Bundle Configuration]( https://assets-production.applicaster.com/applicaster-employees/zapp_team/anna_bauza/react_native/single-bundle-config.png  "Single Bundle Configuration")